BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

 ## Summary: Building a Bitcoin Script with P2SH

-Arbitrary Bitcoin scripts are standard in Bitcoin.
-However, you can incorporate them using the P2SH address type.
-You just hash your script as part of the locking script, then you reveal it as part of the redemption script.
+Arbitrary Bitcoin Scripts are non-standard in Bitcoin.
+However, you can incorporate them into standard transactions by using the P2SH address type.
+You just hash your script as part of the locking script, then you reveal and run it as part of the redemption script.
 As long as you can also satisfy the script, the UTXO can be spent.